abhishekishor/favourite-movies/README.md

 # favourite-movies
-Dockerize a web-app (Communication between container to Api &amp; Container to Container communication)
+Dockerize a web-app (Communication between container to Api & Container to Container communication)